 This category also lets you set and format major and/or minor ticks on your histogram’s vertical and horizontal axes.
 As before, you can choose to not have any ticks at all.

-With that, we end this tutorial.
-We showed you why and how you can create a candlestick chart in Google Sheets.
+In this tutorial, I showed you why and how you can create a candlestick chart in Google Sheets.
+I included step-by-step instructions with screenshots for visual examples.

-We also showed you how you can customize various components of a candlestick chart and make inferences from the displayed visualization.
-We hope this tutorial has been helpful for you.
+I also showed you how you can customize various components of a candlestick chart and make inferences from the displayed visualization.
+I hope you found it helpful!